Aga Khan Palace is a beautiful Palace located in a quaint neighborhood of Yerwada in Pune.

 History of Aga Khan Palace

-It was built in 1892 after a famine to generate employment for the people of the region.
+It was built in 1892 after a famine to generate employment for the region’s people.
 So, the roots of this palace are in charity & noble thoughts.
-It took 5 years and 1000 workers to build it at a cost of Rs 12,00,000/-.
+It took 5 years and 1000 workers to build it at the cost of Rs 12,00,000/-.
 Palace is spread across an estate of 19 acres with a built area of 7 acres.

 Aga Khan Palace & Mahatma Gandhi

 Aga Khan Palace served as the prison for Mahatma Gandhi in Pune from Aug 1942 to May 1944.
-He lived here along with his wife Kasturba, his secretary Mahadev Desai & Sarojini Naidu.
-In fact, both Kasturba Gandhi and Mahadev Desai died in the premises of this Palace turned prison.
+He lived here along with his wife Kasturba, and his secretary Mahadev Desai & Sarojini Naidu.
+In fact, both Kasturba Gandhi and Mahadev Desai died on the premises of this Palace turned prison.
 A corner of the Palace premises serves as the Samadhi dedicated to two of them.
 Some of the ashes of Mahatma Gandhi are placed next to the two samadhis.
 Samadhis are nothing but Tulasi plants growing on top of the places where Kasturba and Mahadev Desai were cremated.

 A poem in Marathi dedicated to Kasturba adorns a red wall nearby.

 Honestly, when you walk around this Palace with sprawling gardens, long corridors, and huge rooms, you wonder if you could really call it imprisonment.
 I assume there was no restriction on movement within the large campus of the palace.
-Maybe the residents could even step out – this was an era long before media watch came in vogue.
+Maybe the residents could even step out – this was an era long before media watch came into vogue.

 Who is Aga Khan?

 Sir Sultan Muhammed Shah Aga Khan III was the 48th Imam of Khoja Ismaili Muslims.
-He was the founder of All India Muslim League and actively worked towards the rights of Muslims in India.
+He was the founder of the All India Muslim League and actively worked toward the rights of Muslims in India.
 He was one of those who demanded the creation of a separate nation-state for Indian Muslims albeit within India.